Iwan Tirta: Batik design

 Tirta returned to Indonesia from New York City in 1970.
 Instead of utilizing his law degree as a profession, he started his career as a designer using traditional, hand-made batik cloth.
 Batik is a traditional art on Tirta's native island of Java.
 He began studying the design, motifs and manufacture process of batik.

 Tirta authored several prominent books on the subject of batik.
 An advocate of batik decades before the fabric regained popularity, Tirta's designs gained attention both in Indonesia and internationally.
 He designed batik clothing for U.S. President Ronald Reagan and First Lady Nancy Reagan during their visit in the 1980s.
-Tirta's work achieved worldwide recognition in 1994 when he designed the batik shirts worn by world leaders at the Asia-Pacific Economic Cooperation summitt in Bogor, Indonesia.
+Tirta's work achieved worldwide recognition in 1994 when he designed the batik shirts worn by world leaders at the Asia-Pacific Economic Cooperation summit in Bogor, Indonesia.
 He counted Nelson Mandela among his clients.

 He was widely credited with the promotion of batik designs within the international fashion industry, including its magazines and fashion shows.
 However, despite its newfound popularity, Tirta was a critic of the recent revival of batik in the early 21st Century.
 He was especially critical of the embrace mass produced, printed batik over the traditional, handmade cloth, "The problem is that the establishment still doesn't know the difference between printed batik and the handmade one.
 It's our own mistake.
 They say *creative economy', and that's a contradiction.
 When the word economy comes into it ... you reduce everything to money.
 What we need now are good and knowledgeable patrons."